-Def Leppard’s “Let’s Get Rocked” was unleashed to radio stations 27 years ago.
+Def Leppard’s “Let’s Get Rocked” was unleashed to radio stations in April 1992.

 The song was the first single off of the band’s 1992 Adrenalize album.

-In addition, “Let’s Get Rocked” is included in all of the band’s greatest hits compilations — from Vault to Rock of Ages: The Definitive Collection to The Story So Far — and deservedly so.
+“Let’s Get Rocked” is also included in all of the band’s greatest hits compilations — Vault, Rock of Ages: The Definitive Collection, and The Story So Far.

-From the very moment Joe Elliott asks listeners “Do you wanna get rocked,” you know you’re in store for 4 minutes and 56 seconds of frenetic, anthemic rock music loaded with Def Leppard’s trademarks: a very polished production, a wall of sound featuring bombastic drums, thunderous guitars, unmistakable power chords and massive hooks, all of which effectively lead into an infectious bridge and shout-out-loud chorus.
+From the very moment Joe Elliott asks listeners “Do you wanna get rocked?” you know you’re in store for 4 minutes and 56 seconds of frenetic, anthemic rock music loaded with Def Leppard’s trademarks: a very polished production, a wall of sound featuring bombastic drums, thunderous guitars, unmistakable power chords and massive hooks, all of which effectively lead into an infectious bridge and shout-out-loud chorus.

-There’s no doubt “Let’s Get Rocked” — and its carefree, lighthearted take on life — was also cathartic for Def Leppard (and fans) back in 1992, still grieving and having to cope with the tragic death of beloved guitarist Steve Clark.
+There’s no doubt “Let’s Get Rocked” and its carefree take on life was also cathartic for the band (and fans) back in 1992, still grieving from the tragic death of guitarist Steve Clark.

 Not My Style, Man!

-As you may or may not know, Bart Simpson from The Simpsons TV series inspired the lyrics to “Let’s Get Rocked” — the song’s opening verse immediately sets that tone with the lyric “I’m your average, ordinary everyday kid.
+Bart Simpson from The Simpsons TV series was the inspiration for “Let’s Get Rocked” — the song’s opening verse sets the tone early on with the lyric “I’m your average, ordinary everyday kid.
 Happy to do nothin’…” (Decades later, Homer Simpson joined forces with Family Guy‘s Peter Griffin to perform their own, um, special Def Leppard tribute.
 Watch it here.)

 The band even included the Flynn character on their Adrenalize tour backstage passes — here’s one from the personal collection:

 Fans Still Wanna Get Rocked

-To this day, it’s practically a given that “Let’s Get Rocked” will be part of a Def Leppard concert setlist, as it remains a big crowd favorite.
+No matter the chart performance, it’s practically a given that “Let’s Get Rocked” will still be part of a Def Leppard concert setlist, as it remains a crowd favorite.

 By the way, did you ever notice the band usually replaces the song’s lyric “Walk the dog!” with “Shag the dog!” when they perform it live?
-Here’s just one of many instances:
+Here is just one of many instances: